 This is the 13th installment of our 224 part series, Better Know A Dean.
 Today we posted our interview with Sarah Zearfoss, Associate Dean and Director of Admissions at The University of Michigan School of Law -- The Fightin' Wolverines!

-Sarah C. Zearfoss became the assistant dean and director of Admissions at UMich in March 2001.
-In that capacity, she oversees all aspects of J.D. admissions (including transfer and visitor admissions), as well as administering LL.M., M.C.L., and S.J.D. admissions.
-She received her A.B. cum laude in psychology from Bryn Mawr College and her J.D. magna cum laude from the Law School.
-At Michigan, Dean Zearfoss was the editor-in-chief of the Michigan Journal of International Law, and authored a note on women's rights for which she received the Eric Stein Award.
-While at the Law School, she was also a recipient of the Henry M. Bates Memorial Scholarship and of the Robert S. Feldman Labor Law Award, and was a member of the Order of the Coif.
+Sarah C. Zearfoss became the assistant dean and director of Admissions at UMich in 2001.
+In that capacity, she oversees all aspects of JD admissions (including transfer and visitor admissions), as well as administering LLM, MCL, and SJD admissions.
+Beginning in 2010, Dean Zearfoss began overseeing the offices of Career Planning and Financial Aid, in order to coordinate a consistent approach to employment and financial resource issues throughout students' law school tenure.
+She received her AB, cum laude, in psychology from Bryn Mawr College and her JD, magna cum laude, from Michigan Law.
+At Michigan, she was the editor-in-chief of the Michigan Journal of International Law, and authored a note on women's rights.
 Following graduation, Dean Zearfoss clerked for the Hon.
 James L. Ryan of the U.S. Court of Appeals for the Sixth Circuit and then practiced labor and employment law at Pepper Hamilton LLP's Detroit office.
-In 1999, she returned to work at the Law School as the judicial clerkship advisor in the Office of Career Services before becoming part of the Admissions Office team.
-A member of the Michigan Bar, she stays active in the practice of law as a volunteer attorney for the ACLU and by taking Sixth Circuit appointments under the Criminal Justice Act.
-She was named 2005-2006 Faculty Member of the Year by the Black Law Students' Alliance of the University of Michigan Law School.
+In 1999, she returned to work at the Law School as the judicial clerkship advisor before becoming part of the Admissions Office team.
+A member of the Michigan Bar, she stays active in the practice of law as a volunteer cooperating attorney for the ACLU.

 |AD||We’ve done our research, and UMich Law has certainly has had its share of graduates who have gone on to be leaders in law, business and politics -- for example, Clarence Darrow and Charles Merrill, the co-founder of Merrill Lynch.
 But it’s Ari Gold -- super agent to the stars on HBO’s Entourage who could be your most famous (albeit fictional) alumnus.
 Does his character represent the type of intensity and combativeness that admitted students can expect to face from their classmates when they arrive on campus?|